 Encountering China New Zealanders and the People's Republic EDITED BY DUNCAN CAMPBELL AND BRIAN MOLOUGHNEY December 2022 marks the fiftieth anniversary of the signing of diplomatic relations between China and New Zealand.
-In this collection of 50 texts. which range from essays to poems, a wide range of authors, from diplomats and students to politicians, academics and businesspeople, reflect on their experiences of and in China over the last half century.
+In this collection of 50 texts, which range from essays to poems, a wide range of authors, from diplomats and students to politicians, academics and businesspeople, reflect on their experiences of and in China over the last half century.
 They form a unique insight into the changing face of what is now one of the world's greatest powers, and our relationship with it.
-Authors include Hone Tūwhare, Nina Mingya Powles, John McKinnon, James Ng, Alison Wong, Murray Edmond, Meng Foon and Pauline Keating.

 DUNCAN CAMPBELL has taught Chinese language at the University of Auckland and Victoria University of Wellington.

 BRIAN MOLOUGHNEY has taught Chinese history at the University of Otago.

 PUBLISHED: December 2022

 ISBN: 9781991016157

 Limpbound, 200 x 148mm.
 392 pages. \$39.99